The Truth About 3x Pipeline Coverage—and What to Do Instead

 Taking these steps means creating a longer-term, early-stage funnel in which some leads morph into well-qualified opportunities by the time you reach your average sales cycle.

-When it comes to creating executable account plans in Salesforce, you will likely find this blog post helpful:
+For guidance on creating executable account plans in Salesforce, check out this blog post:

 How To Implement Alternatives to 3x Pipeline Coverage

-We've seen that measuring pipeline coverage using the 3x approach is flawed.
-Instead, combining a weighted pipeline approach with strategic funnel growth is a significantly more robust and reliable approach to hitting your sales targets.
+In this blog post so far, I have gone through why the 3x pipeline coverage approach is flawed, and that instead, combining a weighted pipeline approach with strategic funnel growth is significantly more robust and reliable approach to hitting your sales targets.

-To implement an alternative to the 3x pipeline coverage approach, take a structured approach by breaking the steps into three categories – people, process, and technology.
+To implement an alternative to the 3x pipeline coverage approach, you need to take a structured approach by breaking the steps into three categories:

 Remember, for maximum impact, you should integrate these steps with a broader sales enablement program that addresses the end-to-end sales and marketing revenue cycle.